 I never realized it before this trip to Utah, but the Grand Staircase Escalante and the surroundings is BLM land, meaning that it’s owned by the public.
 You can camp, hike, and adventure in there completely for free.
 I didn’t pay for a campsite for the whole week and a half that I spent exploring southern Utah after that!

-It’s easy to find the campsites, just look for a small dirt road off of the main ones and most of the time there are little areas where you can pull off and camp.
-You can’t be visible from the main road and are required to leave no trace, which in my camper van, was easy to do.
+It’s easy to find the campsites.
+Just look for a small dirt road off of the main ones and most of the time there are little areas where you can pull off and camp.
+You can’t be visible from the main road and are required to leave no trace.
+In my camper van, this was easy to do.

-What I loved about camping out there near the trailhead was the feeling that nobody else was around (and to be honest, nobody really was).
+What I loved about camping out there near the trailhead was the feeling that nobody else was around.
+To be honest, nobody really was.
 It was just me and the wilderness for miles.
 It was humbling and incredibly exciting at the same time to really have everything I was looking at to myself.

 In contrast to the national parks, the Grand Staircase-Escalante National Monument is quiet, vast, wild, rugged, and to me, all the better for it.